hwameistor/hwameistor/docs/docs/quick_start/advanced_features/disk_expansion.md

 ### 2. Add the new disk into the node's storage pool

 The new disk should be added into the existing SSD storage pool of the node.
-Otherwise a new SSD storage pool will be constructed if it doesn't exist, and the new disk should be added into it.
+If the storage pool doesn't exists, it will be constructed automatically and the new disk should be added into it.

 ```console
 $ kubectl apply -f - <<EOF